- New research showcases the significance and influence of Tripadvisor’s long-form reviews on travel-planning and the decision-making process

 To mark the occasion, Tripadvisor released new research titled The Power of Reviews.
 This analysis about review content on Tripadvisor’s platform showcases why the company’s long-form reviews are a qualitative grade above other review platforms, especially when it comes to influencing booking decisions.

 Tripadvisor reviews are 3x longer than the reviews found on leading online travel agent websites and search engines, with the average length of an accommodation review coming in at 688 characters.
-It’s the detail that these long-form reviews provide that offers travellers such invaluable guidance.
+It’s the detail that these long-form reviews provide that offers travelers such invaluable guidance.
 This, along with the sense of community that Tripadvisor offers to the millions who come to the platform every month, has played a huge part in driving such phenomenal growth in content — first, by reaching 1 billion reviews and opinions, and second, by doubling what it took 17 years to achieve in just five.

 A Look Back and Some Fun Facts About the First Billion